prgr4m/patron/readme.md

 ## Food for thought
 Wouldn't it be cool if the respective flask extensions or even core had this functionality baked in?
-(Yes, I know flask isn't padrino)
+(Yes, I know... flask isn't padrino)

 ## Notice about this repo
 I'm not accepting pull requests to change the templates used (pyjade) but will